expmed/pubmedXML2DB_expMed/README.md

     - Affiliations have been enhanced and parsed where possible.
     - Authors are not disambiguated.
 - Generates a single DB with three tables.
 Authors, Papers and Affiliations
+- **Dynamic Column Generation**: Dynamically add new attributes and column names into the database.
+Triggers avoid publication duplicates.

 ## Prerequisites